 Assumptions Development methods Mortality and They are developed based on claim experience of the latest 1-3 morbidity rates years, in principle by type of protection, policy year, attained age and other attributes.
 For policy years with no experience data, assumptions are developed with reference to industry data.
 We have reflected improvement trends for mortality rates and improvement trends or deteriorating trends for A&H morbidity rates of some benefits.
 The projection period for which these trends are reflected is limited to 5 years.
-Surrender & lapse Surrender & lapse rates are developed based on experience of the rates most recent year, in principle by line of business, premium mode and Tates policy year.
-Flexible premium For variable universal life insurance, it is assumed that future ' premium level of each policy does not change from the current premium.
+Surrender & lapse rates most recent year, in principle by line of business, premium mode and policy year.
+Flexible premium For variable universal life insurance, it is assumed that future T lexible premium premium level of each policy does not change from the current premium.
 Renewal rates Renewal rates are developed based on past experience.
 Here, policies for which renewals are projected are A&H products, whose impact is large due to a large number of limited term in-force policies.
-For the sake of simplicity, we have not reflected future 0 1' renewals for some riders.
+For the sake of simplicity, we have not reflected future renewals for some riders.
 Operating Operating expense rates are developed from past experience based expense rates on the ratio (unit cost) of overall actual operating expenditures to the policy count or the premium of the existing policies separately for acquisition and maintenance expenses.
-Increase due to inflation is considered to future maintenance expenses.
+Some of the operating expense rates were adjusted by removing one-off costs which are not ordinarily expected to be incurred in the future periods.
+The removed one-off cost is 3.5 billion yen which is primarily related to system development costs.
+Increase due to inflation is reflected in future maintenance expenses.
 Corporate administration costs paid to the parent company are reflected in unit costs.
-Other than this, there is no look-through effect with regards to other companies within the Tokio Marine Group that needs to be reflected.
-Effective tax rate It is set as follows: MCEV as of March 31, 2015: 28.8% MCEV as of March 31, 2016: Fiscal year 2015: 28.8% Fiscal year 2016 and 2017: 28.2% Fiscal year 2018 and thereafter: 28.0% New business value is calculated without reflecting the change in effective corporate tax rate reduction in April 2016 and thereafter. effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other Consumption tay effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-Consumption tax effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: Consumption tax rate effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: April 2015-March 2017: 8% · · effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: · · effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: April 2015-March 2017: 8% rate effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: April 2015-March 2017: 8% April 2017 and thereafter: 10% rate effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: April 2015-March 2017: 8% April 2017 and thereafter: 10% With reference to the inflation swap rate and the past Consumer Price Index (CPI), as well as the possible impact of the consumption tax increase, inflation rates are set as shown below. rate effective corporate tax rate reduction in April 2016 and thereafter.
-The impact on the value of new business issued in the fiscal year 2015 due to the corporate tax rate reduction is reflected to "Other non-operational variances".
-It is set as follows: April 2015-March 2017: 8% April 2017 and thereafter: 10% With reference to the inflation swap rate and the past Consumer Price Index (CPI), as well as the possible impact of the consumption

-Policyholder dividend For products with interest dividends paid in every 5 years, interest dividends are set based on the interest rate level in future periods, using the method consistent with the one applied to determine the most recent dividend rates.
+Other than this, there is no look-through effect with regards to other companies within the Tokio Marine Group that needs to be reflected. - C Effective tax rate It is set as follows: Fiscal year 2016 and 2017: 28.2% Fiscal year 2018 and thereafter: 28.0% Consumentian tox It is not on fallows: Consumption tax rate It is set as follows: April 2016-September 2019: 8% October 2019 and thereafter: 10% New business value is calculated without reflecting the delay, from April 2017 to October 2019, in the increase of the consumption tax rate to 10%.
+The impact on the value of new business issued in the fiscal year 2016 due to the delay in consumption tax rate increase timing is reflected in "Other non-operational variances".
+Inflation rate With reference to the inflation swap rate and the past Consumer Price Index (CPI), as well as the possible impact of the consumption tax increase, inflation rates are set as shown below.
+MCEV as of March 31, 2016: 0.2% MCEV as of March 31, 2017: 0.2% Policyholder For products with interest dividends paid in every 5 years, interest dividend dividends are set based on the interest rate level in future periods, using the method consistent with the one applied to determine the most recent dividend rates.
 Reinsurance We have designated reinsurance premium as an expense and reinsurance benefits and others as income in the projections, because we cede mortality risks on death protection insurance products, A&H risks on A&H products and part of the minimum guarantee risks of the variable products.
 The reinsurance premium and the level of reinsurance benefits are set based on reinsurance treaty provisions.